Alluxio/k8x-operator/Documentation/K8s Operator Monitoring Wiki.md

 ## Deployment
 ### Install Prometheus Operator to K8S Cluster
-We recommand to use [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).
+We recommend to use [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).

 - Make sure to add correct namespace in the `.jsonnet` and generate new a manifest.
     ```